kristinemlarson/gnssrefl/tests/use_cases/use_sc02.md

 <img src="sc02-default.png" width="600"/>

-These results for reflector height are pretty bad (gray means the retrieval does not pass QC).
+These results for reflector height in the top panel are pretty bad (gray means the retrieval does not pass QC).
 Why?
 The reflector height defaults are restricted to 0.5-6 meters, which includes part of the tidal range, but not all of it.
-Furthermore, the default elevation angles of 5 to 25 degrees are not acceptable here, as they include rocks and soil in addition to the water.
+Furthermore, the default elevation angles of 5 to 25 degrees are not acceptable here, as these elevation angles include rocks and soil in addition to the water.

 Now let's make better choices.
 Following the suggestions of *Larson, Ray, and Williams* (2017), use elevation angle restrictions of 5 to 13 degrees and reflector height restrictions of 3 to 12 meters.
 And let's